mrkkrp/req/README.md

 exactly I don't like about `http-conduit` in words, then it would be “the way requests are constructed”.
 You set, set, set instead of *being forced* to declare necessary bits and *being allowed* to declare optional bits in a way that their combination is certainly valid.
-And you parse request from a string without the protection of TH that otherwise saves the day as in Yesod.
+Also, with `http-conduit` you parse request from a string without the protection of TH that otherwise saves the day as in Yesod.

 Then there is Wreq. `wreq` [doesn't see much development lately](https://github.com/bos/wreq/issues/93). `wreq` is by itself a weird library, IMO.
-You have functions per method—not very good, as there may be new methods, like PATCH which is not new but still missing (well you have `customMethod`, but what is the point of having per-method functions if you have a more general way to use any method? you should be able to just insert methods in the “argument slot” of `customMethod` and end up with a more general solution).
-Now every method function has a companion that takes `Options` (like you have `get` and `getWith`).
+You have functions per method—not very good, as there may be new methods, like PATCH which is not new but still missing (well, you have `customMethod`, but what is the point of having per-method functions if you have a more general way to use any method? you should be able to just insert methods in the “argument slot” of `customMethod` and end up with a more general solution).
+Now, every method function has a companion that takes `Options` (like you have `get` and `getWith`).
 Why the duplication?
 Where is generality and flexibility?
 This is not all though, because you cannot really use `get` you see in the main module, because you want to have